Vijay-papanaboina/cloud-storage-cli/README.md

 ## Security Features

-- **Secure Password Input**: Passwords are never passed as command-line arguments
+- **Secure API Key Input**: API keys are never passed as command-line arguments
 - **Config File Permissions**: Configuration files use 0600 permissions (owner-only access)
 - **Credential Masking**: Sensitive values are masked when displayed
 - **Input Sanitization**: All user inputs are validated and sanitized